kylemathias/Mobile-Team-Projects/README.md

   https://github.com/zeivhann/piiper

 ## BlueTooth Tethering WIP
-This is getting a tethered conncetion between a Android device and a Raspberry Pi over Bluetooth in order to send over diffrent scripts and instructions to the Raspberry Pi.
+This is getting a tethered conncetion between a Android device and a Raspberry Pi over Bluetooth in order to send over different scripts and instructions to the Raspberry Pi.

 ### Info: